qjiangzhao/TEtrimmer/README.md

 # Display options of TETrimmer
 TETrimmer --help
 ```
 Note: Currently "mamba install qianjiangzhao::tetrimmer" is only possible for macOS.
-We are developing conda package for Linux and Windows wsl.
+We are developing conda package for Linux and Windows WSL.

 We are working on uploading the package to the Bioconda channel and dockerize it.

 **or** install the required dependencies as listed here (https://github.com/qjiangzhao/TETrimmer/blob/main/TETrimmer_dependencies) and clone the github repository for TETrimmer.

 **or** install using mamba based on [TETrimmer_env_for_linux.yml](https://github.com/qjiangzhao/TE-Trimmer/blob/main/TETrimmer_env_for_linux.yml).
-Fow linux and Windows wsl.
+Fow linux and Windows WSL.

 ```commandline
 conda install -c conda-forge mamba mamba env create -f TETrimmer_env_for_linux.yml
 ```
-For ***Windows WSL2***, you can follow the same instructions used for Linux.
+For ***Windows WSL***, you can follow the same instructions used for Linux.

 ## Usage:
 Use --help to access all [options](#All-available-options)